-Adding a new online sales channel requires some system and operational changes.
+However, adding a new online sales channel will require some system and operational changes.
 You may need to enhance your website, change your marketing strategy, or hire new personnel.
 One potentially overlooked aspect of broadening your customer base that cannot be ignored is the impact on your sales tax obligations.

 When your company delves into the world of online sales, there are four key things you need to sort out to be in tip top shape for sales tax compliance.
 Let’s dig into each one.

 The number of states you sell to will likely grow as you make online sales.
 You must pay attention to each new state’s sales tax nexus laws to understand if you are required to collect tax on your online sales.

 Most states now have economic nexus laws that require sellers whose sales revenue or number of transactions exceed certain economic thresholds to register to collect tax.

 For example, in Maryland, if you exceed $100,000 or 200 or more separate transactions in gross sales into Maryland in the previous or current calendar year, you must register to collect tax on those sales by the first day of the month following the date you exceeded either threshold.

 For a summary of each state’s economic nexus rules, visit our Economic Nexus State Guide.